Top 7 Holiday Destinations in South Africa

 A trip to South Africa is perfect for anyone who enjoys glorious sunshine, has a knack for adventure, and wishes to explore diverse cultures.
 The country has so much to offer — from big five safaris, scenic road trips, rewarding multi-day hikes and treks, to whale watching and magnificent golfing opportunities.
 Hence, it doesn’t come as a surprise that it has been listed as one of the top 10 holiday destinations for 2018.
-For those who are already planning a trip to the country, here is a guide to some of the top holiday destinations in South Africa (in no particular order) that you should not miss.
+For those who are already planning a trip to the country and wondering where to go in South Africa, here is a guide to some of the South African holiday destinations (in no particular order) that you should not miss.

-Kruger National Park is simply the jewel in the crown of South Africa’s national parks.
+Kruger National Park is one of the most popular South African national parks.
 With an almost unrivaled wealth of animal species, including significant populations of elephants and white rhinos as well as the rest of the 'big five’ and more, a safari in Kruger offers the chance to see some of southern Africa’s most distinct animals in their natural habitat.
+This is one of the top tourist attractions in South Africa.

 The park boasts many accommodation options, from simple campsites where you can pitch a tent, to luxury accommodation in private lodges.
 There are also many other activities available other than just the classic car-based safari, to keep you busy for up to a week.
 A year-round destination, a visit to Kruger National Park is a definite must-do when in South Africa.